 But what about when you have had great life experiences, wonderful ones even, do these only create wonderful outcomes?
 Does a stable family situation in the past create stability in your current family?
 Does a wonderful example of love create a wonderful family, loving husband or wife, nice kids?
 Not always.
 Our minds can create the worst from the best, completely unintentionally and out of conscious awareness of course, still …the worst.

 I worked with a woman the other day who has a loving husband and two kids, one 8 and one 12 years old.
-Our conversation started with a big sigh: ‘Our 12 year old is so rude and impertinent it is really getting to me.’ ’She is saying very mean things to me, and I explode, I just don’t know anymore, whenever we want to sit down for a nice dinner it begins.’
+Our conversation started with a big sigh.
+‘Our 12 year is so rude and impertinent it is really getting to me’. ’She is saying very mean things to me, and I explode.
+I just don’t know anymore, whenever we want to sit down for a nice dinner it begins’.

-‘When you say you don’t know anymore, and it starts when you want to sit down for a nice dinner, I replied, what are you expecting?’
-That question startled her a bit, because she became aware that she was expecting something but was not aware of what that actually was.
+‘When you say you don’t know anymore, and it starts when you want to sit down for a nice dinner, I replied, what are you expecting’?
+That question startled her a bit.
+Because she became aware that she was expecting something but was not aware of what this actually was.

 ‘It feels as if I am not valuable as mother, because I am not like my mother, I fail, make mistakes and it can only end up in disaster.’